snonux/gemtexter/README.md

 Welcome to this capsule!
 ```

-... results into the following `index.gmi`:
+... results into the following `index.gmi` after running `./gemtexter --generate` (or `./gemtexter --template`, which instructs to do only template processing and nothing else):

 ```
 # Hallo world